-A critical capability for securing the Internet is verifiability: the ability to ensure that every packet in the network follows an operator-specified path and encounters only a set of forwarding rules within every device that the operator intended.
+A critical capability for a reliable and secure Internet is verifiability: the ability to ensure that every packet in the network follows an operator-specified path and encounters only a set of forwarding rules within every device that the operator intended.
 Nothing more and nothing less.

 Experience has shown that verification works best in settings where the overall system is constructed in a compositional (i.e., disaggregated) manner.
 Being able to reason about small pieces makes verification tractable, and the reasoning needed to stitch the components together into the composite system can also lead to insights.
-With disaggregation as the foundation, verifiability follows from (a) the ability to state intent, and (b) the ability to observe behavior at fine granularity and in real-time.
+With disaggregation as the foundation, verifiability follows from (a) the ability to state intent at the network level rather than at the box level, and (b) the ability to observe behavior at fine granularity and in real-time.
 This is exactly the value SDN brings to the table, which leads to optimism that verifiable closed-loop control is now within reach.

 N. Foster, et. al. Using Deep Programmability to Put Network Owners in Control.
 ACM SIGCOMM Computer Communication Review, October 2020.